 Who is a good candidate for partial dentures

 Partial dentures are an option for you if:

 - You’re missing more than one tooth (but not a full upper or lower set)

 - You don’t have allergies to acrylic or metal

 - Are ok with having a removable option for tooth replacement

-Which is better: dental implants or partial dentures?
+Which is better: dental implants vs partial dentures?